TheACJ/ACJNFT/README.md

 **This project provides a set of tools for creating and managing NFTs on the Solana blockchain.
 It includes three main scripts:**

 - create-collection.ts: Creates a new NFT collection.
-- create-nft.ts: Creates individual NFTs within a collection.
+- create-nft.ts: Creates individual NFTs within the collection.
-- verify-nft.ts: Verifies that an NFT is part of a specific collection.
+- verify-nft.ts: Verifies that an NFT is part of the collection.

 **Dependencies**